i-e-b/FibonacciFraming/README.md

 ## Purpose

 A digital transmission signal for packet data over any carrier capable of binary encoding.
-The signal should be dense, self-synchronising and as error-resilient as reasonable.
+The signal is dense, self-synchronising and as error-resilient as reasonable.

+The signal is also ['whitened'](https://en.wikipedia.org/wiki/Decorrelation) for radio or electrical transmission.

 ## Implementation